-8. I understand that some of my data may be transferred to pharmaceutical companies outside of the UK and the European Union.
+I understand that some of my data may be transferred to pharmaceutical companies outside of the UK and the European Union.
 This will not include directly identifiable data, but will contain my initials, month and year of birth, and gender.

+The following activities are optional, you may participate in the research without agreeing to the following: